 BAckground

-This project is part of the effort to help small farmers improve their food supply.
-Our experience with a cow project in this area (from 2011 til now) was that large resources are invested to produce one litre of milk, an important source of nutrition; an initial very large investment to buy a cow, the need for enough land to produce forage and for grazing, medical costs, accidents.
+Our experience with cows in this area, from 2011 til 2018, was that large resources are invested to produce one litre of milk; the initial investment to buy a cow, the need for enough land to produce forage and for grazing, medical costs and more.
 Despite the fact that cow ownership is an important tradition in Rwandan culture, we decided to look for alternatives.
-Goat milk has the advantage of being more easily digestible than cow's milk.
-In Rwanda, mal- and undernutrition is a reality.
-Goat's milk can be given to babies, and hence an advantage in an attempt to improve nutrition to babies.
+Goat's milk can be given to babies, and hence an advantage in an attempt to improve their nutrition.
 There is little tradition for dairy goats, but we found one farmer in Rwanda with a large herd.
-After visiting this farmer, Fred and Jacques agreed that we should try to raise some dairy goats.
-In January 2019, Torgrim Daling (a teacher at Skjetlein Senior High School) accompanied Jacques to select and buy dairy goats.
+After visiting this farmer, Fred and Jacques agreed we should try to raise some dairy goats.
+In January 2019, Torgrim Daling (a agricultural teacher at Skjetlein Senior High School, Norway) accompanied Jacques to select and buy dairy goats.

 Goal